Setting up the API Deployer and deployment infrastructures¶

 Auditing and query logging¶

-If you are using Fleet Manager, you will not be able to do the detailed configuration of Event-Server or Kafka in this screen, this is done in Fleet Manager directly.
+If you are using Fleet Manager, you will not be able to do the detailed configuration of Event-Server or Kafka in this screen.
+This is done in Fleet Manager directly.

 A key part of this section is the reporting options: they are used to configure how prediction logs are going to be reported for MLOps monitoring.
 The standard option provided by Dataiku is called the Event Server.
 With this solution in place, all predictions made by any deployment on this infrastructure will be sent back to the Event Server to store it on a file-based storage.
 This will be the main source for building your feedback loop.

-You can find more on configuring an Event Server in The Event Server.
 To understand, configure and automate your monitoring loop, you can refer to our dedicated Knowledge Base article.

 Permissions¶

-You can define a group-based security scheme for each infrastructure, to match your internal organization and processes.
+You can define a group-based security scheme for each infrastructure to match your internal organization and processes.

 Each user using Project Deployer has access to different set of actions depending on these permissions:

-the View permission limits the user’s ability to see deployments and their details in the dashboard
+The View permission limits the user’s ability to see deployments and their details in the dashboard.

-the Admin permission allows the user to see and edit all infrastructure settings
+The Admin permission allows the user to see and edit all infrastructure settings.

 Note

 The user security is not only defined by infrastructure but also by API service, as defined in the Services tab.
-This allows advanced configuration such as allowing all users to deploy any API service on a DEV infrastructure but only certain user able to deploy it on a PROD infrastructure.
-You can even restrict the deployment of API Services on a production instance to a technical account used by a CI/CD orchestrator through Python API, while keeping users the view rights for Monitoring.
-You can learn more on this type of setup in our Knowledge Base.
+This allows for advanced configuration, such as allowing all users to deploy any API service on a DEV infrastructure, but only certain users to deploy it on a PROD infrastructure.

 Deployment hooks¶